doktordirk/pwmetrics/readme.md

     launchChrome: false, // don't launch chrome.
 Useful when puppeteer is used to login
     chromePath: '/Applications/Google\ Chrome\ Canary.app/Contents/MacOS/Google\ Chrome\ Canary', //optional path to specific Chrome location
     chromeFlags: '', // custom flags to pass to Chrome.
 For a full list of flags, see http://peter.sh/experiments/chromium-command-line-switches/.
+    config: lhConfig, // replaces /lib/perf-config with the selected config for lighthouse
     // Note: pwmetrics supports all flags from Lighthouse
     showOutput: true, // not required, set to false for pwmetrics not output any console.log messages
     failOnError: false // not required, set to true if you want to fail the process on expectations errors